SFDC-Hermes/Lightning-Hermes/_posts/2026-05-31-java-script-and-type-script.md

 While Salesforce now provides official build-time support for TypeScript in LWC, we must understand the technical landscape: the platform fundamentally runs on JavaScript, and the Org only stores transpiled code.
 This means the 'Source of Truth' must shift from the Org to Git, marking a true transition to Source-Driven Development.
 In this post, we’ll explore why embracing TypeScript—despite the current infrastructural shifts—is an essential step toward building a more stable and resilient Salesforce ecosystem.

 ---

+## 2. Java-Script

+about java-script

+## 3. Type-Script

+about type-script

+## 4. Type-script in salesforce